 If you want to change the settings for whether or not site users can acquire apps from the SharePoint Store, see Configure settings for the SharePoint Store.

-If you are interested in exploring services or applications from Microsoft partners that are available for SharePoint Online, browse Microsoft 365 apps on Microsoft AppSource.
-There are also many open-source solutions developed by the collective SharePoint Online community, including Microsoft, MVPs, Partners, and Customers on the Microsoft 365 Developer Patterns and Practices GitHub site.
+If you are interested in exploring services or applications from Microsoft partners that are available for SharePoint, browse Microsoft 365 apps on Microsoft AppSource.
+There are also many open-source solutions developed by the collective SharePoint community, including Microsoft, MVPs, Partners, and Customers on the Microsoft 365 Developer Patterns and Practices GitHub site.

 Examples of modern customization approaches